WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Motion/ADXL335/index.md

 These are set to the default values from the data sheet (X: 0.325, Y: 0.325, Z: 0.550).
 These values should be set in the application following calibration.

+#### `AccelerationChangeNotificationThreshold`

+In interrupt mode, this sensor checks the sensor reading periodically.  `AccelerationChangeNotificationThreshold` is used to determine if the checking method should generate an interrupt (see `AccelerationChanged`).

 ### Methods

-#### `void GetAcceleration()`
+#### `Vector GetAcceleration()`

-Get a `Readings` structure holding the acceleration for the X, Y and Z axes.
+Get a `Vector` structure holding the acceleration for the X, Y and Z axes.
 This method uses the `SupplyVoltage`, `XVoltsPerG`, `YVoltsPerG` and `ZVoltsPerG` properties to determine the current acceleration being experienced.

 #### `void GetRawSensorData()`

-This method returns a `Readings` structure that holds the data from the analog inputs for each of the X, Y and Z axes.
+This method returns a `Vector` structure that holds the data from the analog inputs for each of the X, Y and Z axes.
 These values are in the range 0-1.

+### Events

+#### `AccelerationChanged`

+This event is generated if the difference between the last reported acceleration and the current acceleration reading on any of the x, y or z axes is greater then + / - `AccelerationChangeNotificationThreshold`.